 Nonetheless, I’m still convinced that Boyd Raeburn would have had a much better career had he been signed with someone like the Rockwell-O’Keefe agency or MCA.
 Either Decca or RCA could have signed him as a competitor to Kenton and Herman in the mid-1940s; after all, RCA didn’t really enter the more modern band field until they started recording Dizzy Gillespie’s big bop band in 1947-49, and even he sold better than Raeburn.
 Of course, Jack Kapp, who owned Decca, was no fan of modern jazz as a rule, but he did have Milt Gabler there as his jazz A&R man during that period, but I still think RCA would have been a better fit.
 It’s water over the dam now, but I think if you visualize Raeburn with a better manager and a better record contract, he would have been much better known in his own time.

 Ironically, he was signed by a major label—Columbia Records—during the late 1950s, but their pop A&R man, Mitch Miller, insisted that he record fairly bland arrangements of other bands’ hits from the 1940s.
 Not only did the records not sell well, but former Raeburn fans who did buy them were bitterly disappointed.

 Both Ginny Powell and Raeburn had tragic ends.
-Powell died when her boat capsized during a bad storm in the Caribbean in the late 1950s.
+Powell died of meningitis aggravated by alcoholism in the late 1950s.
 Raeburn was in a terrible auto wreck in 1966; his ribs were crushed, and he survived, but not for long.
 He was only 52 when he died.

 —© 2019 Lynn René Bayley